CodeupClassroom/daily-announcements/README.md

  and announcements.

-    - For example, if a file is named `20191028.md`, this will contain all warmups and announcement given for the week of October 28th.
+    - For example, if a file is named `20191028.md`, this will contain all warmups and announcements given for the week of October 28th.

  - Check updates to this repo to view important dates and class events.